Vijayanagara Empire: Name

-'Vijaynagar' translates to 'City of Victory'.
+'Vijayanagara' translates to 'City of Victory'.
 Karnata Rajya (Karnata Kingdom) was another name for the Vijayanagara Empire, used in some inscriptions and literary works of the Vijayanagara times including the Sanskrit work Jambavati Kalyanam by Emperor Krishnadevaraya and Telugu work Vasu Charitamu.
 Europeans referred to the Vijayanagara Empire as "The Kingdom of Narasinga". a name derived from "Narasimha" by the Portuguese.
 It is not clear whether the name was derived from Saluva Narasimha Deva Raya or Narasimha Raya II.

 History

 Background and origin theories

-Before the early 14th-century rise of the Vijayanagara Empire, the Hindu states of the Deccan – the Yadava Empire of Devagiri, the Kakatiya dynasty of Warangal, and the Pandyan Empire of Madurai – were repeatedly raided and attacked by Muslims from the north.
-By 1336 the upper Deccan region (modern-day Maharashtra and Telangana) had been defeated by armies of Sultan Alauddin Khalji and Muhammad bin Tughluq of the Delhi Sultanate.

-Further south in the Deccan region, Hoysala commander, Singeya Nayaka-III, declared independence after the Muslim forces of the Delhi Sultanate defeated and captured the territories of the Yadava Empire in 1294.
+Before the early 14th-century rise of the Vijayanagara Empire, the Hindu states of the Deccan – the Yadava Empire of Devagiri, the Kakatiya dynasty of Warangal, and the Pandyan Empire of Madurai – was repeatedly raided and attacked by an invasions from the Delhi Sultanate in the north.
+By 1317, the four kingdoms had been conquered by armies of Sultan Alauddin Khalji, his general Malik Kafur.
+Further south in the Deccan region, Hoysala commander, Singeya Nayaka-III, declared independence after the forces of the Delhi Sultanate defeated and captured the territories of the Yadava Empire in 1294.
 He created the Kampili kingdom near Gulbarga and Tungabhadra River in the northeastern parts of present-day Karnataka state.
 The kingdom collapsed after a defeat by the armies of Delhi Sultanate and upon their defeat, the populace committed a jauhar (ritual mass suicide) in c.
 1327–28.
-The Vijayanagara Kingdom was founded in 1336 as a successor to the hitherto prosperous Hindu kingdoms of the Hoysalas, the Kakatiyas, and the Yadavas with the breakaway Kampili Kingdom adding a new dimension to the resistance to the Muslim invasion of South India.
+The Vijayanagara Kingdom was founded in 1336 as a successor to the hitherto kingdoms of the Hoysalas, the Kakatiyas, and the Yadavas with the breakaway Kampili Kingdom.

 Two theories have been proposed regarding the ethnolinguistic origins of the Vijayanagara Empire.
 One is that Harihara I and Bukka I, the founders of the empire, were Kannadigas and commanders in the army of the Hoysala Empire stationed in the Tungabhadra region to ward off Muslim invasions from Northern India.
 (Note: Historians such as P. B. Desai, Henry Heras, B.A.
 Saletore, G. S. Gai, William Coelho and Kamath in Kamath 2001) Another theory is that Harihara and Bukkaraya were Telugu people, first associated with the Kakatiya Kingdom, who took control of the northern parts of the Hoysala Empire during its decline.
 They were believed to have been captured by the army of Muhammad bin Tughluq at Warangal.
 (Note: N. Ventakaramanayya; B. Suryanarayana Rao in Kamath 2001.)
 According to tradition, the founders were supported and inspired by Vidyaranya, a saint at the Sringeri monastery, to fight the Muslim invasion of South India, but the role of Vidyaranya in the founding of the Vijayanagara Empire is not certain.